 After passing through the grocery store aisles for years and eyeing the Clamato Juice cocktail with curiosity, I finally broke down and bought some.
-I actually resisted buying it for a long time, since its ingredients included high fructose corn syrup and food coloring.
-(Why high fructose corn syrup is bad.)
-It was also sort of a suspicious unnatural red color.
+I actually resisted buying it for a long time, since its ingredients included high fructose corn syrup.
+(Why HFCS is bad) It was also sort of a suspicious, unnatural red color.

 However, I couldn’t stand it anymore.
 One day I bought some.
 The whole idea of clams and tomatoes together was actually very appealing.
 Afterall, weren’t they the stars in my favorite Italian clams dish?